swiftlang/swift-org-website/documentation/cxx-interop/status.md

 Swift supports calling most non-templated:

-- Top-level functions.
+- Top-level functions
-- Functions inside of namespaces.
+- Functions inside of namespaces
-- Member functions, both instance and static.
+- Member functions, both instance and static
-- Constructors.
+- Constructors

 Functions and constructors that use r-value reference types are not yet available in Swift.